 The Combined Authority has exposure to credit risk on the Debtor Loans advanced to third parties.
 The Growing Places Fund Loans are riskier commercial loans with the interest rate reflective of the borrower's credit status and security provided.
 The financial status and credit score of the companies are regularly reviewed and monitored in order to minimise the instances of loss.
-As at 31 March 2023, there were four GPF loans outstanding, two of which were loans issued to local government backed housing investment initiatives.
+As at 31 March 2024, there were two GPF loans outstanding, one of which is issued to a local government backed housing investment initiative.